 Plaque that doesn’t get brushed or flossed away can harden into a substance called tartar, which has to be scraped off by your dentist or dental hygienist.
 Both plaque and tartar can lead to gum disease, or periodontal disease, which is an infection in your gums.

-There are different types of gum disease, including:
+There are two different types of gum disease.
+They are:

-- Gingivitis, a mild form of gum disease that can cause your gums to become red and swollen or to bleed easily.
-Gingivitis can usually be treated and reversed through daily brushing and flossing, and regular cleanings at your dentist.
+- Gingivitis – a mild form of gum disease that can cause your gums to become red and swollen or to bleed easily.
+Smoking, vitamin C deficiency, and hormonal changes all play a part in gingivitis as well.
+Gingivitis usually can be treated and reversed through daily brushing and flossing, and regular cleanings at your dentist.

 Are Gum Disease and Heart Problems Linked?